Farhad, Team Leader

 Furthermore, he is an editor of Systematic Reviews journal and World Journal of Meta-Analysis and has peer-reviewed 77 papers for 18 journals.
 He recently joined Evidence Aid to fight against COVID-19.

-Farhad has developed the first Living Search Strategy to retrieve all the literature relevant to COVID-19 and SARS-CoV-2 in PubMed.
+Farhad published the first search filter for COVID-19 literature in BMJ (cited 12 times) and immediately after that he developed the first Living Search Strategy to retrieve all the literature relevant to COVID-19 and SARS-CoV-2 in PubMed.
 The report is published in Journal of Clinical Epidemiology.
 An independent multi-national research identified this filter as the most sensitive way of identifying literature about COVID-19.

 Ghazaleh holds a master’s degree in information science and is an information scientist, a researcher and a volunteer with Cochrane.
 She used to be a teacher and a bibliotherapist before starting the data management in clinical settings.
 She also led the first randomised controlled trial on effect of bibliotherapy on earthquake-caused anxiety among school-aged students.